-Jerk with a Heart of Gold: He's pathetic, doesn't think things through, his need to be coddled frustrates the camera-men and doesn't give a good first impression, but he realizes his flaws and tries to work on them, really wants his marriage to be okay, will tell anyone who listens how proud he is of his team, has major self-worth issues, his hero seems to be his Missing Mom and eventually becomes the male equivalent of Badass Damsel near the end of the season one finale.
+Jerk with a Heart of Gold: He's pathetic, doesn't think things through, his need to be coddled frustrates the camera-men and doesn't give a good first impression, but he realizes his flaws and tries to work on them, really wants his marriage to be okay, will tell anyone who listens how proud he is of his team, has major self-worth issues and his hero seems to be his Missing Mom.

 Longing for Fictionland: He has a good cry in episode four over how you can do everything the exact opposite of a movie, and it can still fail in real life.

 Missing Mom: She's killed herself while he was filming a movie, and he misses her terribly.

 Mysterious Past: According to what Tacoma has uncovered, Donnie Dupre doesn't exist.
 Donnie mentioned that his mother was an actor, but refuses to elaborate and changes the subject when someone probes further.
 It's eventually revealed that Donnie is former child actor Jimmy Boyd, who starred in such films as Galaxy Battle, and who lost his mother while filming Jingle Sells with Arnold Schwarzenegger.

 Nice Hat: Although it gets dumped in an anvilly shot when Critic takes over.